-Ancient Beth Shemesh was a Canaanite and Israelite town about 30 km west of Jerusalem.
-Its Hebrew name (“House of Sun”) suggests a local Canaanite worship center for a Sun God “Shemesh”.
+Ancient Beth Shemesh was a regional center in Canaanite and Israelite times.
+Its Hebrew name (“House of Sun“) suggests it was a local Canaanite worship center for a Sun God “Shemesh”.

-The Site was excavated by three different expeditions, The third, of Tel-Aviv University, is active at the site to this day.
-In 2018 a large scale salvage excavation project was launched east of the Biblical mound, uncovering a surprising wealth of remains from Judaic times and the Byzantine period.
+The site was excavated by three different expeditions, The third, from Tel-Aviv University, is active at the site to this day.

 Points of Interest in the Area